 In other words, every outlier has an individual SBM parameter.
-The rest of the data are drawn from a SBM mixture with 3 components.
-More precisely, the simulated collection of 100 networks (each with 50 nodes) is composed of a dominant cluster (66 networks) and two intermediate clusters (6 and 9 networks) and the remaining 19 networks are outliers.
+Finally, the simulated collection of 100 networks, each with 50 nodes, contains 19 outliers.

 Figure \ref{figRobust} shows the dendrogram of the clustering obtained with our procedure.
 The hierarchical algorithm detects 16 clusters.
 The largest cluster (65 networks) contains only networks generated from the dominant mixture component.
-Furthermore, 88\% of the networks generated by the three-component the SBM mixture (i.e.71 networks) belong to clusters that are almost pure (more than 90\% of the networks from one mixture component).
-Furthermore, 68\% of the outliers (13 networks) are in clusters that do not contain any data from the three-component mixture model.
-Thus, the algorithm is able to make a distinction between data from the mixture model and most of the noisy observations.
+Furthermore, 88\% of the networks generated by the 3-component SBM mixture (i.e. 71 networks) belong to clusters that are almost pure (more than 90\% of the networks from one mixture component).
+Furthermore, 68\% of the outliers (13 networks) are in clusters that do not contain any data from the mixture model.
+Thus, the algorithm is able to make a distinction between data from the mixture model and most of the outliers.